 Permanent assignments If you want a particular external device to be always available to either Mac or a virtual machine, do the following: Click the Add (+) button towards the bottom of the window.
 Select the device from the list.
 Double-click the word (either Your Mac or some virtual machine) in the Connect To column.
 The word becomes a pop-up menu.
 Do one of the following: To set the device to always be available to the Mac, choose Your Mac from the menu.
 To set the device to always be available to a virtual machine, choose the virtual machine from the menu.
 To remove an existing assignment, so that the device no longer automatically connects to the Mac or virtual machine, select the device in the Devices column and click the Remove (-) button.

 Security Preferences

-Use Security Preferences to set password requirements and encrypt your virtual machines using third-party plugins.
+Use Security Preferences to set password requirements.

 To open these preferences, choose Parallels Desktop > Preferences, then click Security.